-One of the “traditions” many families do every Christmas is play Elf on the Shelf with their children.
+Many families do one of the “traditions” every Christmas play Elf on the Shelf with their children.
 The “game” consists of buying a book, which has an Elf included with it.
-The parents put the Elf on the Shelf in different places, and the children must go find him (her?).
+The parents put the Elf on the Shelf in different places, and the children must find him (her?).

-Evidently this Elf on the Shelf goes back to the North Pole every night and reports back to Santa if the kids have been naughty or nice (think of it like Santa’s version of the NSA).
-To me this is a pretty darn creepy looking elf, and I am not really sure what it is teaching our kids, but if you read the Wikipedia entry for the game you might get a hint.
+This Elf on the Shelf goes back to the North Pole every night and reports to Santa if the kids have been naughty or nice (think of it as Santa’s version of the NSA).
+To me, this is a pretty darn creepy-looking elf, and I am not sure what it is teaching our kids, but if you read the Wikipedia entry for the game, you might get a hint.

-Suppose we had a Financial Elf on the Shelf™ might that help us control our Festive Christmas Spending?
-Better still how about this idea, knowing how our friend Gail Vaz-Oxlade hates over-spending, how about a Financial Gail on the Shelf™?
+Suppose we had a Financial Elf on the Shelf™ might that helps us control our Festive Christmas Spending?
+Better still, how about this idea, knowing how our friend Gail Vaz-Oxlade hates over-spending, how about a Financial Gail on the Shelf™?

-If every time you came back from shopping there was a small Gail Vaz-Oxlade waiting for you, that simply said, “What did you buy this time?
-Could you afford that?”, and every night she went back and reported to “Santa” on whether you were good financially or not? (and if you were naughty Santa cut up your credit cards).
+If every time you came back from shopping, a small Gail Vaz-Oxlade was waiting for you, that said, “What did you buy this time?
+Could you afford that?”, and every night she went back and reported to “Santa” on whether you were good financially or not? (and if you were naughty, Santa cut up your credit cards).

 Better still, the Gail on the Shelf can also go into your wallet and replace your credit cards with cards that say, “You Cannot Afford this!” and a picture of Gail wagging her finger?

-I think I could make a pretty penny selling this (of course I’d have to give Gail royalties as well).
+I could make a pretty penny selling this (of course, I’d have to give Gail royalties as well).
 Have I missed the point on this odd new Christmas “tradition”?